sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Choose an existing list or create a new list to add the contacts to.
 1. Upload your file by dragging it into or clicking the CSV upload area.
 1. Once the CSV has populated, click **Next: Review CSV Upload**.
-1. Check the populated data and select **Skip Column** to omit any data other than "Email" from the contacts list.
+1. Check the populated data.
+Only the **Email** field is required to complete the upload.
 Skipped column headers will not be uploaded and will not appear as custom fields within an individual contact's profile.
+1. Select **Skip Column** to omit data from the contacts list.
 1. Click **Save Contacts**.

    The CSV uploads to your contacts database.
-You will receive an email to an address specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications) once the CSV has been processed.
+You will receive an email to any addresses specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications) once the CSV has been processed.
+If you encounter issues with uploading a CSV, see [List Upload Troubleshooting](https://sendgrid.com/docs/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.html) for more information.

 {% warning %}
 The maximum CSV file size is 2GB.
 {% endwarning %}

 {% warning %}
-If you upload the same contact more than once, SendGrid will update any data, with the assumption that the most recent upload has the correct and most up-to-date information.
+If you upload the same contact more than once, SendGrid updates the data, assuming the most recent upload has the most up-to-date information.
 Updates to your contacts cannot be rolled back.
+Multiples of the same contact (as identified by email) can be added to different lists or segments and count as one contact against your total contacts per account or subuser account.
 {% endwarning %}

 {% anchor h3 %}